 As I recall, certain people in the organization such as HR and higher management got stressed on progress and often tried to push me to just hire more people.
 “Ralph, why don’t just settle for less?
 Is it really that necessary to find the top of the bill?”
 Yes, it was really important to find the people that have the right fit with what we needed.
 I explained to them that it is like fishing.
 You need that special fish for your dish.
 You could go for that other fish that came by, but then the dish would just not be as it should be.

-There are many fish in the employment sea.
+There is much fish in the employment sea.
 Really, lots of fish.
 Still, we are going to try and catch that one special fish.
 Now sometimes you get lucky and you catch the fish in mere minutes.
 Sometimes you have to wait for weeks before you catch that ideal fish.

 It’s the same with recruitment, you need that one candidate that will fit the role and fit your company culture.
 It may take days, or it may take months but finding the right candidate is well worth it.